Dewalt-arch/pimpmykali/README.md

 # Revision 0.3c:
-  - per request kali-root-login enabling prompt has been reworked and reworded to be less confusing and to give the user a better explaniation of what the script is doing at that stage
+  - per request kali-root-login enabling prompt has been reworked and reworded to be less confusing and to give the user a better explanation of what the script is doing at that stage
   - added to note that if you dont understand what this part of the script is doing hit N
   - added colors for syntax highlighting in the onscreen messages of the script in places
   - added fix_nmap function for fixing /usr/share/nmap/scripts/clamav-exec.nse (commented out at this time